 Goshen Central School District must notify the public that pesticide products may be used in school buildings during the year.
 Parents, guardians, and staff may request 48-hour advance, written notification that includes the date and place where pesticides will be used, the EPA registration number, and whom to contact for more information.
 To make a request, please call the district office.

 All parents/guardians have the right to obtain the APPR quality ratings and composite effectiveness scores for their child’s current teacher(s) and principal(s) once the scores are officially available in accordance with state law.
-Requests must be submitted in writing on a school-provided form.
+Learn more about the APPR Score Request Procedure.

 Asbestos Management Plan